spice-labs-inc/goatrodeo/README.md

 [Goat Rodeo](https://www.urbandictionary.com/define.php?term=Goat%20%20Rodeo)
 is a bit of an attempt to reign in the chaos that is the software supply chain.

-Based on the specs and tenits of [OmniBOR](https://omnibor.io), Goat Rodeo creates and queries the set of [gitoids](https://www.iana.org/assignments/uri-schemes/prov/gitoid) for a container (starting with Java [JAR](https://docs.oracle.com/javase/tutorial/deployment/jar/basicsindex.html) files) and the container's contents.
+Based on the specs and tenets of [OmniBOR](https://omnibor.io), Goat Rodeo creates and queries the set of [gitoids](https://www.iana.org/assignments/uri-schemes/prov/gitoid) for a container (starting with Java [JAR](https://docs.oracle.com/javase/tutorial/deployment/jar/basicsindex.html) files) and the container's contents.